- What counts as a "sports anime?"

 - If any part of your entry text is difficult to read, embedded in an image/program/game, spread across multiple pages, not screen-reader accessible, etc., you must include a link to a script with your entry.
 You should also include an image list if you have graphics.

-- This limit includes character indicators in a script—for example,
+- This limit includes script-style character indicators (e.g., instant messenger conversations)—for example,

 Haruka: Says something.All seven (7) words in the last example would count for the limit.

 - Words embedded in an image (for example, dialogue in a comic) count towards the word limit, and should appear in the script your team submits.
 If you mean for the audience to read those words, it counts towards your word limit and should be included in your script.
 This includes ellipses and things like street names.